dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    lz4 -dc < $SNAPSHOT_FILENAME.tar.lz4 | tar xf -
    ```

-When you start your full node, it will automatically use the snapshot you saved to its data directory.
+When you start your full node, it will automatically use the snapshot you saved to its state directory.

 ## Start your full node